YutaGoto/JumpKingPlus.github.io/_posts/2023-01-24-the-new-workshop.md

 Yes and no, it depends.

-It is possible to speedrun Jump King during this quote-on-quote beta of an update, but it's like playing Jump King on release, there aren't tools like JumpKingManager to let you train well one specific jump or a wind cycle.
+It is possible to speedrun Jump King during this quote-on-quote beta of an update, but it's like playing Jump King on day 1, there aren't tools like JumpKingManager to let you train well one specific jump or a wind cycle.
 It's kind of awkward.

-That's why future interests are to **fix JumpKingManager and LiveSplits for Jump King** to work with the newest version of Jump King, that way doing speedruns won't change a single bit.

-What will be an issue for the Speedrunning Moderation team are the **changes brought with Jump King relating to blocks**, such as low gravity and warp blocks.
-Warp blocks are following the new [v1.8.2 changes](/publicv182) and playing all levels with low gravity will be slightly slower than in JumpKingPlus, but more on that on the [Jump King Update Changelog]().
+I've been **working on making JumpKingManager and LiveSplits work again**, but as of now, it's recommended to [**use JumpKingManager only**](https://github.com/Phoenixx19/LiveSplit.JumpKing/releases){:target="_blank"}, since LiveSplit forces you to use the old LiveSplit.

 ### What will happen to JumpKingPlus and its workshop?
 {: #jumpkingplus-and-workshop }

-Where most JumpKingPlus features by Nexile have been pleasantly ported over, some have been left out purposely.
-While **I totally understand and agree** on the reasons given, I don't like removing features especially if they are **deep-rooted of some user's muscle memory** or made for ease of use.

-JumpKingPlus was born as a modified (or enhanced) version of Jump King.
-I can't tell how the future of JumpKingPlus will look like but I hope a solution will be found within Nexile in the future.
-There's a chance that JumpKingPlus will make it on the Workshop as a mod even if **it would need heavy reworks**.
+Where some JumpKingPlus features have been ported over, some have been left out purposely based on a common agreement between Nexile and I. Those left out features will come out as mods on the Steam Workshop in the future weeks! (hopefully) You can subscribe on the Workshop to the [collection of JK+ mods](https://steamcommunity.com/sharedfiles/filedetails/?id=3140157155){:target="_blank"} so you'll get them as soon as they are done without any hassle.

-Meanwhile for the Workshop, it will still be **available for the following months while the Steam Workshop update for Jump King is getting worked on**, but eventually when the update will be available to the public and made stable, **the JumpKingPlus' Workshop and its content will be archived**, meaning all the obsolete old download links will be removed and replaced with their relative Steam Item links.
+Meanwhile for the JumpKingPlus Workshop, it will still be **available for the following weeks while the Steam Workshop update for Jump King is getting worked on**, but eventually when the update will be available to the public and made stable, **the JumpKingPlus' Workshop and its content will be archived**, meaning all the content will still be visible but the download links will be removed.

+> I urge the level, reskin and collection makers to convert and publish their items as soon as possible to guarantee the best Workshop experience for everyone!
+{: .warning }

 While it might be the end for JumpKingPlus here, it doesn't mean all will be lost! 🙂